mattmanj17-forks/test386.asm/README.md

 Those opcodes that are tested have the relevant diagnostic code in the "test in real mode" and/or "test in prot. mode" columns.

+Note that many of the opcodes that aren't explicitly tested are nonetheless used throughout the ROM and you can expect crashes or infinite loops in case they don't work properly.

 Please refer to the [How to use](#how-to-use) section for the list of performed tests.
-Note that many of the opecodes that aren't explicitly tested are nonetheless used throughout the ROM and you can expect crashes or infinite loops in case they don't work properly.

 Although the program can run on any x86 32-bit compatible CPU, its testing routines are limited to the functionality of the Intel 80386 processor family.